bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

 calendar: thecloud
 post_year: 2020
 post_day: 16
-title: Making life simpler using ArgoCD and jsonnet
+title: Automating Kubernetes deploys using ArgoCD and jsonnet
 image: https://images.unsplash.com/photo-1542735950-ff674376d161?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=1600&h=900&fit=crop
 ingress: >
-  So you have a Kubernetes-cluster and a bunch of applications and you are looking for a way to automate deploys, keeping your sanity and avoiding
+  So you have a Kubernetes-cluster and a bunch of applications and you are looking for a way to automate deploys, while keeping your sanity and avoiding

   manually applying templated YAML using kubectl.
 Well, look no further, I have an opinionated suggestion for you.
 links: